replit/kaboom/site/tutorials/move-sprite-tutorial.md

 ## Getting started with the code

-You can check out the code to handle inputs and movements at https://replit.com/@ritza/move-sprite-tutorial#code/main.js
+You can check out the code to handle inputs and movements at https://replit.com/@ritza/move-sprite-tutorial or see the embedded code at the bottom of this tutorial.

 ## Step 1 - adding a player game object